Lasso Healthcare Nevada Plans

 These plans are called a Medicare Advantage Medical Savings Account (MSA).
 An MSA is approved by Medicare and run by private insurance carriers to cover Medicare beneficiaries.

-*If you already know you want one of these plans and need help enrolling, you can start the process here:
+*If you already know you want one of these plans and need help enrolling, you can start the process by clicking here: Contact Us

 In a nutshell, an MSA is a high deductible health plan that deposits money in a savings account for you to use on qualified medical expenses.